hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 The **symbol layer** is influenced by the way symbols are laid out on UK ISO keyboards.
 The symbols usually found above `2` to `8` are on the top row.
-The `Minus` / `Underscore` and `Equals` / `Plus` keys are on the right side below and above each other as pairs of separate keys.
+The `Minus` / `Underscore` and `Equals` / `Plus` keys are on the right side as pairs of separate keys.
 The `Esc` and `Tab` keys are on the far left side.

-In the middle there are pairs of keys that are usually found to the right of the middle row: `Hash` / `Tilde` , `Quote` / `At`  and `Semicolon` / `Colon`.
-The `Exclamation Mark` key is on the bottom right, which would have appeared above the number one position if there was space, but which is now placed on the same key as the `Slash/Question mark` key in the base layer.
+In the middle there are more pairs of keys that are usually found to the right of the middle row: `Hash` / `Tilde` , `Quote` / `At`  and `Semicolon` / `Colon`.
+The `Exclamation Mark` key is on the bottom right, which would have appeared in the `1` position if there was space, but which is now placed on the same key as the `Slash/Question mark` key in the base layer as a compromise.
 The `Grave` key appears beside it, also in a compromise position.

 Most of the left side is taken up by pairs of braces and brackets.
 The `Backslash` / `Pipe` key pair is on the outside of the left side and the `Func